cgoulart35/StormBot/README.md

 - **'.steal'** to steal x3 points from the player with the most points. (during Storm only)

-- **'.buy insurance'** to buy insurance for x4 points to protect your wallet from disasters.
+- **'.insurance'** to buy insurance for x4 points to protect your wallet from disasters.

 - **'.wallet'** to show how many points you have in your wallet.